rolandshoemaker/theca/README.md

 ![change encryption key](screenshots/change_key.png)

-You can also use `theca encrypt-profile --new-key KEY` to change the encryption key of an already encrypted profile which is pretty cool and avoids users having to encrypted with old key -> plaintext
+You can also use `theca encrypt-profile --new-key KEY` to change the encryption key of an already encrypted profile which is pretty cool and avoids the user having to do `encrypted with old key -> plaintext
--> encrypted with new key!
+-> encrypted with new key`!

 #### Synchronizing profiles

-If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or even some obscure `rsync` setup you can easily share your note profiles between machine by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
-Since `theca` makes transactional*-ish* updates to the profile files it should be perfectly safe, unless you concurrently edit a profile, though `theca` will *attempt* to merge changes when this happens.
-You could even store a profle in a *git* repo if you really wanted to.
+If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or even some obscure `rsync` setup you can easily share your note profiles between machines by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
+Since `theca` makes transactional*-ish* updates to the profile files it should be perfectly safe, unless you concurrently edit a profile, *though* `theca` will *attempt* to merge changes when this happens.
+You could even store a profle in a *git* repository if you really wanted to.

 ### JSON output mode